Distance-aware Soft Prompt Guidance for Multimodal Valence-Arousal Estimation

 \section{Abstract}

 Valence-arousal (VA) estimation is crucial for capturing the nuanced nature of human emotions in naturalistic environments.
 While pre-trained Vision-Language models like CLIP have shown remarkable semantic alignment capabilities, their application in continuous regression tasks is often limited by the discrete nature of text prompts.
-In this paper, we propose a novel multimodal framework for VA estimation that introduces Distance-aware Soft Prompt Learning to bridge the gap between semantic space and continuous dimensions.
-Specifically, we partition the VA space into a $3 \times 3$ grid, defining nine emotional regions, each associated with distinct textual descriptions.
+In this paper, we propose a novel multimodal framework for VA estimation that introduces \textit{Distance-aware Soft Prompt Guidance} to bridge the gap between semantic space and continuous dimensions.
+Specifically, we partition the VA space into multiple discrete regions, each associated with distinct textual descriptions.
 Rather than a hard categorization, we employ a Gaussian kernel to compute soft labels based on the Euclidean distance between the ground truth coordinates and the region centers, allowing the model to learn fine-grained emotional transitions.
 For multimodal integration, our architecture utilizes a CLIP image encoder and an Audio Spectrogram Transformer (AST) to extract robust spatial and acoustic features.
 These features are temporally modeled via Gated Recurrent Units (GRUs) and integrated through a hierarchical fusion scheme that sequentially combines cross-modal attention for alignment and gated fusion for adaptive refinement.
-Experimental results on the Aff-Wild2 dataset demonstrate that our proposed semantic-guided approach significantly enhances the accuracy of VA estimation, achieving competitive performance in unconstrained ``in-the-wild'' scenarios.
+Experimental results on the Aff-Wild2 dataset show that our semantic-guided approach improves performance over the official baseline and demonstrates robust performance on in-the-wild data.